-The Development Concept will add public parkland and multi-use recreational trails that will contribute to the City's Pedestrian and Bicycle Master Plan (2007 and 2012 update), with opportunities for grade-related pedestrian connections throughout the Development Concept and between the proposed park blocks (Section 4.2.5.1).
+The Development Concept will add public parkland and multi-use recreational trails that will contribute to the City's Pedestrian and Bicycle Master Plan (2007 and 2012 update), with opportunities for grade-related pedestrian connections throughout the Development Concept and between the proposed park block (Section 4.2.5.1).
 The Application conforms to the Growth Plan.

-The Subject Lands are partially located in the Greenbelt and subject to the transition and existing use policies of the Greenbelt Plan, 2017 ("Greenbelt Plan")
+The Subject Lands are partially located in the Greenbelt, with the transition policies of the Greenbelt Plan, 2017 ("Greenbelt Plan") applicable to 0.8 ha of the Subject Lands